Yandy Díaz Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in the league.
+- The 9.6 strikeouts per nine innings compiled by the Yankees pitching staff ranks fifth in MLB.

-- The Yankees have a 3.54 team ERA that ranks fifth across all MLB pitching staffs.
+- The Yankees have the seventh-ranked team ERA across all MLB pitching staffs (3.59).

-- Yankees pitchers combine to allow the 10th-fewest home runs in baseball (33 total, one per game).
+- The Yankees rank 13th in baseball in home runs surrendered (41 total, 1.1 per game).

-- The righty's most recent time out came on Tuesday against the Cleveland Guardians, when he went six innings, surrendering two earned runs while giving up five hits.
+- In his most recent outing on Saturday against the Tampa Bay Rays, the right-hander threw five innings, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.